TI-Client App

 to SDK to receive interaction updates, like when the interaction is available, disconnected, data received from customer app, etc.

-As mentioned in the customer app guide, use client app to create the Task.
+As mentioned in the customer app integration guide, use client app to create the Task.
 It's important to note that the ControllerName you input for Task creation must be the class name of your custom component.
 Once Task is created, add to any of the desirable Stages in the Flow.